Ire3DS4/Project_DRD/README.md

 kable(diff_meth_probes)
 ```
-There were 53343 probes identified as differentially methylated.
-However, after correcting for multiple testing using both Bonferroni and BH methods, none of these probes remained statistically significant.
-This outcome suggests that the initial findings of differential methylation were likely due to chance or false positives.
 ```r
 |                                 | before_corr| after_Bonf| after_BH|
 |:--------------------------------|-----------:|----------:|--------:|
 |Differentially methylated probes |       53343|          0|        0|
 ```
+As shown in the table, there were 53343 probes identified as differentially methylated.
+However, after correcting for multiple testing using both Bonferroni and BH methods, none of these probes remained statistically significant.
+This outcome suggests that the initial findings of differential methylation were likely due to chance or false positives.

 ![Boxplot of differently methylated probes](plots/boxplot_diff_meth_probes.png)

 ### 11. Volcano and Manhattan Plots